WhackJobInt/postal3scriptdocs/docs/reset_ignore_settarget.md

 </code></pre>

 <br><br><h1>- IgnoreTarget </h1>
-<p>Ignores a target object for a specified time
+<p>Ignores a target object for a specified time.
 <h2>Syntax</h2>
 <p><code class="language-js">IgnoreTarget [integer]</code> -- NPC will not know this object exists for 5 seconds
 <p><code class="language-js">IgnoreTarget [integer]:[integer]</code> -- NPC will not know this object exists for a randomized time